HTTPAPI Working GroupS. Dalal

 1. Introduction

 Deprecation of an HTTP resource (Section 3.1 of [HTTP]) communicates information about the lifecycle of a resource.
-It encourages applications to migrate away from the resource, discourages applications from forming new dependencies on the resource, and informs applications about the risk of continued dependence upon the resource.
+It encourages client applications to migrate away from the resource, discourages applications from forming new dependencies on the resource, and informs applications about the risk of continued dependence upon the resource.

 1.1.
 Notational Conventions